Community Safety and Well-Being Plan

 Background

-To learn more about community safety initiatives at the City of Campbell River, visit www.campbellriver.ca/downtown-safety.
+To learn about other community safety initiatives at the City of Campbell River, visit www.campbellriver.ca/downtown-safety.

 Background

-To learn more about community safety initiatives at the City of Campbell River, visit www.campbellriver.ca/downtown-safety.
+To learn about other community safety initiatives at the City of Campbell River, visit www.campbellriver.ca/downtown-safety.

 • (April 12, 2024) CITY OF CAMPBELL RIVER PARTNERS WITH CANADIAN CENTRE FOR SAFER COMMUNITIES TO DEVELOP COMMUNITY SAFETY AND WELL-BEING PLAN